Help with the SurferNETWORK Player

 IN YOUR BROWSER:

-Please note that in some cases you may need to first UNINSTALL your current version of Silverlight in order to get the newest version to work correctly.
+Please note that in some cases you may need to first UNINSTALL your current version in order to get the newest version to work correctly.

 PROTECTION MODE:If you are using Internet Explorer 7 or higher, "Protection Mode" may need to be turned off.